 1. What are the requirements to join this program?

-Volunteers must be over 18 or over 16 with a parental consent form.
+Volunteers must be over 18.
 You will need to have a positive attitude, participate in all volunteer activities and respect the local village culture and traditions.

 2. Do I need any diving experience or qualifications?

 Nope!
 If you have never dived before or don’t have an open-water qualification, you simply arrive a week before the qualified divers and complete your open-water and/or advanced open-water qualification in an established dive centre on the island (included in project price).
 A week later you shall start activities and research with the qualified divers so that everyone is in the same stage.